flutter/website/json.md

 ## Is there a GSON/Jackson/Moshi equivalent in Flutter?

-The simple answer is no. It would require runtime reflection, which is disabled in Flutter.
+The simple answer is no.

+Such a library would require using runtime reflection, which is disabled in Flutter.
 Dart has supported _tree shaking_ for quite a long time.
 With tree shaking, we can “shake off” unused code from our release builds.
 Tree shaking allows us to optimize the size of our applications significantly.